Mahmudul Hasan (general)

-Major General (Retd) Mahmudul Hasan is a Bangladesh Nationalist Party politician and the former Member of Parliament from Tangail-5.
+Major General (Retd) Mahmudul Hasan is a Bangladesh Nationalist Party politician and the former member of parliament from Tangail-5.

 Career

-Hasan retired from Bangladesh Army as a Major General.
-He served in the Cabinet of President Hossain Mohammad Ershad as the Home Minister.
+Mahmudul Hasan retired from Bangladesh Army as a major general.
+He served in the cabinet of President Hossain Mohammad Ershad as the Home Minister.

-Hasan was elected to Parliament on 29 December 2012 from Tangail-5 in a by-election.
+Mahmudul Hasan was elected to Parliament on 29 December 2012 from Tangail-5 in a by-election.
 The by-election was called after the Bangladesh Election Commission cancelled the election of Jatiya Party MP Abul Kashem.

 He is also the founder of Major-general Mahmudul Hasan Ideal College, Tangail.